jmuehlig/perf-cpp/docs/counters.md

 ### Generating Processor-Specific Events at Compile Time
 However, copying and choosing the matching CSV file might be cumbersome.
-For an easier use, *perf-cpp* can auto-generate a C++ source file containing the processor-specific counters at compile time.
+For an easier use, *perf-cpp* can auto-generate a C++ source file containing the processor-specific events at compile time.
 The new class will be compiled and linked automatically; processor-specific events are available out-of-the box.

 For the time begin, the option `GEN_PROCESSOR_EVENTS` needs to be activated when building *perf-cpp*: